ymlai87416/CarND-Kidnapped-Vehicle-Project/README.md

 #### Yaw Rate and Velocity

-After initialization, the particle filter continue to read input from noiseless sensor within the car.
+After initialization, the particle filter continues to read input from a noiseless sensor within the car.
 They are velocity and yaw rate of the car.

 ```cpp